Basementfoxx/Porn-X/README.md

 </p>
 <h3>

-# ⏲️ Version 1.0.40
+# ⏲️ Version 1.0.45

 - ✅ | Fixed all the previous bugs.
-- ✅ | Added a new "BaseCollection" class.
+- ✅ | Added new function "getRandomImage".
-- ✅ | Updated the old functions (extended the results.)
+- ✅ | Extended the results of "getWallpaper"

 ## **Prerequisites** 🎀